skonfig/extra/type/__matrix_synapse/man.rst

 ldap-filter
   LDAP user filter, defaulting to `(objectClass=posixAccount)`.

+tls-cert
+  Path to PEM-encoded X509 TLS certificate.
+Not needed if TLS termination is handled by a reverse Proxy such as NGINX.

+tls-private-key
+  Path to PEM-encoded TLS private key.
+Not needed if TLS termination is handled by a reverse Proxy such as NGINX.

 smtp-host
   The hostname of the outgoing SMTP server to use.
 Defaults to 'localhost'.